nvnx7/eye-gaze-pointer-controller/README.md

 - `mouse_controller.py`: Convenient class for controlling mouse pointer.
 - `test_models.py`: Script written for purpose of individual testing of models for correct output.
 Appropriate function can be run to check working of model.
 - `main.py`: Script, which is the starting point for the app.
+- `download_models.sh`: Bash script to download all required models from model zoo automatically.

 Below image demonstrates pipeline of code:<br>
 ![pipeline](pipeline.png)